-Barack Obama's Lesson In The Lost Art of The Love Letter
+Barack Obama’s Lesson in the Lost Art of the Love Letter

 Letters are vital in fiction and non-fiction.
 Think of the sometimes unbearably moving letters home from those serving in wars to their loved ones at home.
 Think of the quotidian, but still cherished letters, from family members and loved ones separated by distance.

-Hamlet's love letter to Ophelia pleads that while she may doubt much else, "But never doubt I love."
-What would Beaches be without CeCe and Hillary's letters chronicling their triumphs, heartaches, and their feelings towards one another for good and ill?
-In Armistead Maupin's Tales of the City Michael Tolliver's 'Letter To Mama' coming out remains a classic.
+Hamlet’s love letter to Ophelia pleads that while she may doubt much else, “But never doubt I love.”
+What would Beaches be without CeCe and Hillary’s letters chronicling their triumphs, heartaches, and their feelings toward one another for good and ill?
+In Armistead Maupin’s Tales of the City Michael Tolliver’s “Letter To Mama” coming out remains a classic.

 Obama’s letters to an old flame recall other love letters by prominent and impactful public figures: literary lions, philosophers presidents, actors, tyrannical rulers, and so on.